beilak/IntelligentTradingStrategies/docs/en/03-system-architecture.md

 ## Overview

-ITS consists of four user interfaces, three backend services, a Python strategy core, a data-loading subsystem, and a GA engine.
+ITS consists of six user interfaces, six backend services, a Python strategy core, a data-loading subsystem, a GA engine, an Execution circuit, Tech System, event logging, and an observability profile.

 ```mermaid
 flowchart LR